 Experienced, Compassionate Family Law Divorce Attorneys Serving Hampton Roads

-We understand that sometimes our clients just need good legal advice with regards to family law issues.
+Sometimes our clients just need good legal advice with regard to family law issues.
 Other times they need us to counsel them with regards to an uncontested divorce.
-Other times, when a compromise cannot be reached, we are prepared to go to court and fight for our client’s best interest.
+Other times, when a compromise cannot be reached, we will go to court and fight for our client’s best interest.
 No matter what type of legal representation you need, we will strive to protect your interest.

 If you and your spouse are separated or in the process of separating, you should never sign an agreement without having an attorney review it first.
 In many cases, a separation agreement is final resolution of all the matter in the divorce and you cannot go back and ask the court to change it.
-Form separation agreements found on the internet and in book stores are not drafted with Virginia laws in mind, and if you sign them you could be accidentally waiving your rights to pension, retirement, spousal support and more.
+Form separation agreements found on the internet and in bookstores are not drafted with Virginia laws in mind.
+If you sign them, you could be accidentally waiving your rights to pension, retirement, spousal support and more.

 A contested divorce is when couples cannot come to an agreement on all of issues and must go before a court to resolve them.
-An overview of information including establishing jurisdiction for the divorce proceedings, what you should know before filing a contested divorce and the process for a contested divorce in Virginia.
+Inside you’ll find an overview of information including establishing jurisdiction for the divorce proceedings, what you should know before filing a contested divorce and the process for a contested divorce in Virginia.

-Couples who agree to end their marriage and resolve child custody, support, property division and other issues between themselves might be able to avoid the emotional turmoil frequently associated with contested divorces.
-Information on Virginia marriage laws and the termination thereof, grounds used by Virginia no-fault divorce lawyers, preparation of the complaint and documents required for an uncontested divorce.
+Couples who agree to end their marriage and resolve child custody, support, property division and other issues between themselves might be able to avoid the emotional turmoil that often comes with contested divorces.
+Click the above link for Information on Virginia marriage laws and the termination thereof, grounds used by Virginia no-fault divorce lawyers, preparation of the complaint and documents required for an uncontested divorce.

 The State of Virginia has 27 military installations with the Hampton Roads region encompassing many of them.
 Thus, military divorce cases are common.
-State and federal laws applicable to service members and their families present unique challenges requiring the services of experienced Virginia military divorce attorneys.
-An overview answering questions concerning whether being stationed here apply as a Virginia resident, special support rules with a military divorce and how military pensions are handled.
+State and federal laws applicable to service members and their families present unique challenges requiring the services of reputable Virginia military divorce attorneys.
+We answer common questions concerning whether being stationed here apply as a Virginia resident, special support rules with a military divorce and how military pensions are handled.

 Premarital agreements are contracts entered into by couples before they get married that address what will become of their property in the event of a divorce.
 Most people are not thinking about divorce before they get married, but with high divorce rates, there is a possibility you may be facing a divorce in the future.
-Overview information on premarital agreements under Virginia law, voluntariness and unconscionable overview under the Premarital Agreement Act, who benefits from and consequences to consider by doing one.
+Click above for information on premarital agreements under Virginia law, voluntariness and unconscionable overview under the Premarital Agreement Act, plus who benefits and consequences to consider by doing one.

 Separation Agreements, also known as Property Settlement Agreements, play an essential role in protecting married couples who decide to live apart without a divorce and want to formally resolve financial, property and child custody matters.
-Overview information on how an attorney protects their clients through the process, terms included, separating without moving out and how using an attorney ensures the validity of the agreement.
+Read the attached overview of how an attorney protects their clients through the process, terms included, separating without moving out and how using an attorney ensures the validity of the agreement.

 Also known as spousal support, alimony is ordered with the purpose to keep a party who has been financially dependent on a marital relationship in the lifestyle with which they have become accustomed.
 An overview of information on calculating support, how long alimony is paid, effect of divorce grounds on alimony, types of spousal support and modification of alimony.